 This treatment provides relief.
 It does not solve the underlying problem.
 The gum flap is still there.
 The infection will likely return.
 Your dentist will almost always recommend extracting the tooth to prevent this.

 If You Have a Cavity: In some cases, a small cavity on a fully erupted wisdom tooth is filled.
 This is often not the best long-term solution.
 The tooth is still hard to clean.
 It is likely to decay again.
-Tooth Extraction is usually the recommended dental treatment.
+Wisdom tooth extraction is usually the recommended dental treatment.

 Your Pineville dentist will review your X-rays with you.
 They will explain exactly what is happening in your mouth.
 They will then create a clear treatment plan and answer all your questions.

-After the procedure, your dentist in Pineville will give you detailed instructions for your oral care at home.
+After surgical dentistry procedure, you will be given a detailed instructions for your oral care at home.
 You will have some swelling and soreness for a few days.
 Following the post-operative instructions is critical for a smooth recovery.
-This helps you prevent complications like a dry socket.
+This helps you prevent complications like a dry socket after wisdom tooth removal.
 Searching for quality dental care in Charlotte?
-Let us transform your teeth.
+Dr. Arati Shrestha and the Amity Dentistry team provide compassionate, expert wisdom tooth care for patients throughout Charlotte and Pineville, NC.
 Call 980-423-1244 and Book Now.